serge-web/serge/development-standards.md

 No branch should outlive its workstream.
 As soon as the work has been merged into `develop` or a parent branch, it should be deleted.
 Similarly, if a workstream is no longer required and the branch isn't going to be merged, it should also be deleted.

 For larger workstreams, it is acceptable to carry out nested branches but only if pushing the code to `develop` will cause problems without the full work package.
-In this instance, your initial branch should come of `develop` and be named following the above guidelines, and subsequent branches should be children of that branch with additional information added to the end of the branch name with a `--`. e.g. `feature/263-mapping-improvements--documentation`
+In this instance, your initial branch should come off `develop` and be named following the above guidelines, and subsequent branches should be children of that branch with additional information added to the end of the branch name with a `--`. e.g. `feature/263-mapping-improvements--documentation`

 ### Pull Requests